Hybrid Models for Natural Language Reasoning: The Case of Syllogistic Logic: Symbolic Component

 \section{Symbolic Component}

-We implemented a basic automated syllogistic prover that takes as inputs a knowledge base $\KB$ and a hypothesis $H$.
-The general process is described in Algorithm \ref{alg1:syllogistic_prover} and consists of finding a proof (as in Definition \ref{def:proofs}) for $H$.
-The prover first tries to derive the hypothesis using proofs of types (i) and (ii) by calling the \textsc{derive} function.
-If it does not succeed, it tries to prove $H$ by contradiction, i.e., proof of type (iii), using the \textsc{pbc} function.
-If the hypothesis is valid, the prover returns the derivation steps.
-If, on the contrary, $H$ is invalid, then the prover will exhaust all possibilities to derive it.
+We implemented a basic automated syllogistic prover that takes as input a knowledge base $\KB$ and a hypothesis $H$, i.e., a proposed conclusion to be derived from $\KB$.
+The overall procedure is described in Algorithm \ref{alg1:syllogistic_prover}.
+The prover first attempts to construct a proof using types (i) and (ii) via the \textsc{drv} function.
+If this attempt fails, it proceeds to use proof by contradiction (type (iii)) through the \textsc{pbc} function.
+Successful partial derivations are stored in a set $\Delta$ as triples that correspond to proof steps: a set of premises $\mathcal{F}$, a derived formula $F$, and the proof type by which the derivation is obtained.
+If $H$ is valid, the prover returns its corresponding derivation steps (line 3).
+Otherwise, it exhaustively explores all possible derivations before concluding that $H$ is invalid.